Ozone in Aquaculture: Controlling Pathogens and Algae

 Water quality determines the success or failure of any aquaculture operation.
 Pathogens, algae blooms, and organic waste buildup can wipe out entire stocks, reduce growth rates, and drive up operating costs.
 Traditional chemical treatments like chlorine and antibiotics address some of these problems, but they introduce residues, harm beneficial bacteria, and raise regulatory concerns.

 That is why the role of ozone in aquaculture continues to grow.
 Ozone offers a chemical-free way to disinfect water, control algae, and maintain the conditions that fish and aquatic species need to thrive.
+Purifico Ozone builds the water treatment systems that make this possible at every scale of operation.

 Here is how aquaculture facilities use ozone to solve their biggest water quality challenges.